 Those are your top picks for TaylorMade irons this year.
 The behemoth brand manufactures golf irons for Tour Professionals, casual golfers, and everything in between.

-However, lower handicap golfers enjoy the feel and control of players’ irons.
-My recommendation is to look at the P7MC irons.
+However, for lower handicap golfers who enjoy the feel and control of players’ irons.
+My recommendation is to look at the P7MC set.

 Furthermore, casual golfers seeking a discount set of TaylorMade irons should test the M4 assortment.
 Finally, if you desire a combination of value for money, distance, and forgiveness, there is one clear choice.
-Our best TaylorMade irons for 2023, the SIM Max range.
+Our best TaylorMade irons for 2024, are the TaylorMade P770s.